 It is a natural human reflex to squint or shut one’s eyes when in pain.
-Similarly, we wince when we are hit with unbearable experiences and we tend to close out the world around us.
+Similarly, we wince when we are faced with unbearable experiences, and we tend to close out the world around us.
 Rabbi Nachman of Breslov, the renowned 18th-century Ukrainian teacher, taught that this reflex has a powerful message for us.

 Our eyes are the vehicle through which we bring objects outside of us into our brain.
 We call this process “seeing.”
 But sometimes, we can’t see.
 If something passes by us very quickly, we won’t be able to see it.
 The eyes don’t have enough time to process and send the image to the brain.

 Another time we have difficulty seeing is when an object is very far away.
 When this happens, our vision is diffused over a lot of space and it doesn’t have the power to bring the image into the brain.
 To solve this problem, we squint.
 By closing our eyes to things on the periphery, we are able to concentrate all our visual capacity on the object we want to see and our vision extends farther.

 Rabbi Nachman taught that this same principle applies when we are going through emotional or spiritual pain.
 When we are going through challenges or difficulties, we want to see the whole picture, the end of the story.
 We want to see that everything God does is for our best.
 We want to be able to see that all the pain we are experiencing is for a good purpose.